-We all know squirrels are cute and busy, but do they have super senses?
+We all know squirrels are cute and busy but do they have super senses?
 Given the acrobatics they perform on a daily basis, their speedy and seemingly calculated motions in snatching and stashing nuts, it is easy to conclude that they must have some superpowers.
-It is these talents that make Squirrel removal so difficult for Houston property owners.
+It is these talents that make Squirrel removal so difficult for Toronto property owners.

 Squirrels rely on their senses, especially sight, smell, and hearing, to survive.
 Thankfully squirrels are gifted with good hearing, seeing and smelling abilities because:

 - They need to be able to detect danger in good time and respond quickly in order to avoid harm.